Reforming the planning system

 - The use of digital and 3D visualisations in planning

 - Planning permission in principle for sites allocated in the development plan

 - Improvement, and barriers to improvement, of planning enforcement powers

-- Identifying and assessing options for a new infrastructure levy (first two stages)
+- Identifying and assessing options for a new infrastructre levy

 - Barriers to engagement and the role of community councils in planning